Spencer1O1/dep-crusher/README.md

 # dep_crusher

-Starting at a root node, traverse its dependency graph and flatten it.
+Starting at a root node, traverse its entire dependency graph and flatten it into a top-to-bottom list.
 Nodes are a trait implementation, allowing dep_crusher to have generic, widespread use.

 ## Installation
 There are two easy installation options.